shanep/cs117-p1-starter/README.md

 - [cmake](https://cmake.org/)
 - [clang](https://clang.llvm.org/)

+## Task 1 - Write Hello World

+Open the file `main.cpp` and write a main function that outputs "Hello World!" as described in class.

-## Task 1 - Build
+## Task 2 - Generate Build Files

-There are scripts in the root directory `clean.sh` and `release.sh`.
+There are two scripts in the root directory named `clean.sh` and `release.sh`.
 One creates a release build to compile your project and the other will delete all the temporary files that are created during the build process.

-Run the `release.sh` script from the terminal to get setup your project.
+Run the `release.sh` script from the terminal to setup your project.
 Note that your output will be slightly different than what is shown below because cmake configures the build system specific to the system that it is running on.